Selling Golf Clubs Online: How to Get More?

 $530 $565 $621

 Generally, more recent golf clubs will have a higher value than older models.
-Recent models like the SIM2 Max driver from TaylorMade ($210) will carry a higher value, and this will always be true whether we're looking at the PGA Value Guide or Golf Avenue’s trade-in platform.
+Recent models like the SIM2 Max driver from TaylorMade ($210) will carry a higher value, and this will always be true whether we're looking at the PGA Value Guide or Golf Avenue’s Sell/Trade platform.

 Older models like the Nike Vapor Fly driver ($30) will tend to carry a smaller trade-in value, but it must be said that some exclusive and sought-after models will have a greater value.
 This is especially true in the case of putters like the Scotty Cameron Phantom X 12.5 ($170).